The Duke Center for Biomolecular and Tissue Engineering (CBTE) is a multidisciplinary center for training and research.

 Biomolecular, cellular and tissue engineering are, themselves, intimately linked, and many CBTE research activities encompass all three.
 For example, cells condition surfaces through secretion of extracellular matrix proteins; ligand binding to receptors at membrane surfaces regulates cell activity; and preconditioning of surfaces with proteins and other biomolecules mediates cell function.

-Although centered in the Pratt School of Engineering, CBTE faculty members work in departments of Duke University Medical Center, or have primary and/or secondary appointments in one of these degree-granting academic departments at Duke:
+Although centered in the Pratt School of Engineering, CBTE faculty members work in the Duke University Medical Center, or have primary or secondary appointments in at least one of these degree-granting academic departments:

 - Biomedical Engineering